Create with a named template (env_name, template_name, repo_url, odoo_image)

 4. Detects UID/GID — runs id in the Odoo image to set correct file ownership

-5. Installs dependencies — auto-installs from apt_packages.txt and requirements.txt if present in the repo
+5. Installs dependencies — auto-installs from .oduflow/apt_packages.txt and .oduflow/requirements.txt (the latter falls back to the repo root) if present

-6. Configures Odoo — uses repo's odoo.conf if available, otherwise the default template
+6. Configures Odoo — uses repo's .oduflow/odoo.conf if available, otherwise the default template

 7. Starts the container — with --dev=xml for hot-reloading XML/QWeb changes